 - 9 October 2023

 - 4 March 2024

 Applications are considered on the basis of the applicant’s qualifications and experience.
 Applications may close before the deadline date if numbers accepted reach capacity.

 Deadline for applications is around one month prior to the anticipated start date.

 The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-School of Medicine Taught Postgraduate Policy 2021
+School of Medicine Postgraduate Admissions

 Read more about paying fees and charges.